- Home

 It’s easy for decisions (even small ones) to sometimes get blown out of proportion and feel like they carry much more weight than they really do.

-To work out whether this is true for your current circumstances, it’s worth asking yourself where this decision really falls in your list of priorities.
+To work out whether this is true for your current circumstances, it’s worth asking yourself where this decision falls in your list of priorities.

 In some cases, the answer to these questions will undoubtedly be yes.
 But in other cases, we might realise that we’re spending too much time fretting over something that doesn’t actually matter that much.